Citytracking/dotspotting/README.FLAMEWORK.md

 Search is one of those things that's all tangled up in how your databases are set up, whether you are doing full-text or spatial queries.

 The first release of Dotspotting is geared specifically towards MySQL because it is readily available on shared web-hosting services, easy to install on both the server and desktop and has a large community of users and documentation.
 One consequence of using MySQL is that full-text search is not awesome.
-One consequence of a federated data model is that it makes doing global search (across all users) problematic enough as to be impossible.
+One consequence of a federated data model is that it makes doing global search (search across all of your users) problematic enough as to be impossible.
 This is also not awesome.

 What does this mean?
 It means that during the initial releases of Dotspotting: